Category Archives: Animals

 Puddy Tats: Monsanto’s Stormtroopers

 When the subject of British public attitudes to genetically modified organisms comes up at Genome Campus breaktime conversations I tend to make two standard contributions.
 I rail against the “Frankenfood” hysteria of the UK tabloid press (not to mention the bloody Archers) that has all but prevented a rational debate on the subject.
-I advance a corollary […]
+I advance […]

 “Hunting Blacks And Jews”